-Tool Description Audience Frequency / Timing Tool Specification accordance with CoA E83 Letterbox Notification - out of hours works (OOHW) notifications Out-of-hours works notifications will continue to be used for those residents who opt in to receive paper notifications to notify these residents of planned construction activities that will occur outside of standard construction hours.
+Tool Description Audience Frequency / Timing Tool Specification Letterbox Notification - out of hours works (OOHW) notifications Out-of-hours works notifications will continue to be used for those residents who opt in to receive paper notifications to notify these residents of planned construction activities that will occur outside of standard construction hours.
 Potentially affected residents and businesses Will be distributed five (5) days prior to the proposed activity described in the notification Distributed to inform residents and businesses of upcoming work.
-In line with the OOHW Protocol, OOHW notifications will include: Nature of construction activity Justification for working outside of standard construction hours Scope of work Location of work Location of work Hours and duration of work Hours and duration of work Likely impacts (such as dust, noise, vibration, lighting, traffic, access) Community contact information

-Tool Description Audience Frequency / Timing Tool Specification Maps / diagramsWCAG Compliant Letterbox notification - traffic work Letterbox notifications to residents and businesses who opt in to receive paper notifications regarding the current and next construction stage and changes and impacts on traffic conditions Signage also attached at relevant traffic change areas (if available) showing any upcoming major change to pedestrian or cyclist access All properties, residences and businesses potentially impacted by the changes to the road network and traffic systems where they are within 500m of the works Prepared and distributed at least two (2) weeks prior to the start of every construction activity that involves a change to the road network and systems The traffic notifications will be developed and distributed to local residents and businesses when there is a change to traffic conditions and may include, the number of traffic lanes and turn movements, changes to pedestrian and cyclist crossings and access routes and changes to bus routes, services frequencies and stops Project community forums Project community forums and drop in sessions will be held by JHCPB that focus on current and upcoming construction activities, key environmental management issues and any other areas of concern Local community Residents and businesses Held at least quarterly or when issues arise that can be addressed in a forum or drop-in environment The forums/drop- in sessions provide a mechanism
+In line with the OOHW Protocol, OOHW notifications will include: Nature of construction activity Justification for working outside of standard construction hours Scope of work Location of work Hours and duration of work Type of equipment used Likely impacts (such as dust, noise, vibration, lighting, traffic, access) Community contact information Maps / diagrams WCAG Compliant Letterbox notification - traffic work Letterbox notifications to residents and businesses who opt in to receive paper notifications regarding the current and next construction stage and changes and impacts on traffic conditions Signage also attached at relevant traffic change areas (if available) showing any upcoming major change to pedestrian or cyclist access All properties, residences and businesses potentially impacted by the changes to the road network and traffic systems where they are within 500m of the works Prepared and distributed at least two (2) weeks prior to the start of every construction activity that involves a change to the road network and systems The traffic notifications will be developed and distributed to local residents and businesses when there is a change to traffic conditions and may include, the number of traffic lanes and turn movements, changes to pedestrian and cyclist crossings and access routes and changes to bus routes, services frequencies and stops Project community forums for the duration of Stage 2 works.
+Project community forums and drop in sessions will be held by JHCPB during Stage 2 Rozelle Interchange Construction that focus on current and upcoming construction activities, key environmental management issues and any other areas of concern to the community.
+These forums could include street meetings, information sessions or workshops.
+Local community Residents and businesses Held at least quarterly or when issues arise that can be addressed in a forum or drop-in environment The forums/drop-in sessions provide a mechanism for which feedback from the community can be provided to the Project team as well as an opportunity to discuss environmental issues relevant to the project or activity Topics and issues that the forums/drop-in sessions will focus on include environmental issues (noise, dust, vibration) or other areas of

-Tool Description Audience Frequency / Timing Tool Specification

-to the community.
-These forums could include street for which

-meetings, information sessions or workshops. feedback from

-the

-Project community forums will be held in, or near to community

-impacted communities across the corridor in accessible locations. can be

-accessible locations. provided to the Project

-Provides a mechanism for involvement and team as well

-collaboration from which feedback from the key as an

-stakeholders can be provided to the Project team for it opportunity to

-to be evaluated and implemented where feasible and discuss

-reasonable. environmental

-issues

-relevant to the

-project or

-activity

-Topics and

-issues that the

-forums/drop-

-in sessions

-will focus on

-include

-environmental

-issues (noise,

-dust,

-vibration) or

-other areas of

-concern to the

-community

-and stakeholders

-Representativ

-es from the

-Project who

-are subject

-matter experts

-will be

-Tool Description Audience Frequency / Timing Tool Specification

-available to

-speak with

-individuals

-about the

-relevant

-topics being

-discussed and

-assess

-feasibility of

-potential

-mitigation

-alternatives in

-line with

-stakeholder

-feedback

-Clear and

-easy to

-understand

-display

-material,

-relevant to the

-subject matter

-(CoA B2 (f))

-will be

-available

-Locations will be determined

-as per the

-nature of the

-forums/drop-

-in sessions

-and impacts;

-they will be at

-a local

-community

-centres close

-to impacted

-stakeholders

-Tool Description Audience Frequency / Timing Tool Specification (Rozelle or Iron Cove area).
-The forums/dropin sessions may also take place at the Community Information Centre located on Lilyfield Road, Rozelle.
+Tool Description Audience Frequency / Timing Tool Specification Project community forums will be held in, or near to impacted communities across the corridor in accessible locations.
+Provides a mechanism for involvement and collaboration from which feedback from the key stakeholders can be provided to the Project team for it to be evaluated and implemented where feasible and reasonable.
+Representatives from the Project who are subject matter experts will be available to speak with individuals about the relevant topics being discussed and assess feasibility of potential mitigation alternatives in line with stakeholder feedback Clear and easy to understand display material, relevant to the subject matter (CoA B2 (f)) will be available Locations will be determined as per the nature of the forums/drop-in sessions and impacts; they will be at a local community centres close to impacted stakeholders (Rozelle or Iron Cove area).
+The forums/drop-in sessions may also take place at the Community Information Centre located on Lilyfield Road, Rozelle.